RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/4-Adaptive Designer/2-How to create a new Adaptive Document Form/2-How to create a new Adaptive Document Form.md

 # Creating a New Adaptive Document Form

-To create a new Adaptive Document Form, perform the following steps:
+To create a new Adaptive Document Form:

 1. Log into Adaptive Designer using you tenant, site and environment.
 (You can <a href="https://docs.rapidplatform.com/docs/Rapid/Keyper%20Manual/Adaptive%20Designer/How%20to%20access%20Adaptive%20Designer/" target="_blank">learn how to log in</a> to the Adaptive Designer